 Since — according to the Gurmat Wisdom of the SGGS — Rabb is within, Bhagat Naam Dev Ji in the foregoing verses says that to debate whether the omnipresent Rabb is near or far away or to search him here and there, place to place, is as nonsensical as stating a fish tries to climb up a date tree!

 Yet many of us waste our energy and time by engaging in such nonsensical matters.
-As a result, our Surti (consciousness, memory, recollection, mind…) gets tied up to the triple-qualitied Maya instead of our Mool or True Nature as Jot Saroop, within.
+For example, on account of delusion, many of us travel a long distance and visits the so called Teerath etc. As a result, our Surti (consciousness, memory, recollection, mind…) further gets tied up to the triple-qualitied Maya instead of our Mool or True Nature as Jot Saroop, within.

 Instead, they share their Wisdom and experiences with others for the development and prosperity of the entire humanity.

 Not easy to conquer the confused mind!
 Their is a reason the SGGS calls the mind ‘Ajit-ਅਜਿਤੁ’ (‘unconquerable’ stubborn, adamant, unwise, etc.).